amilajack/alfred/README.md

 };
 ```

 `peerDependencies` are specified in the `package.json` of a skill.
-They are not `dependencies` because by determining dependencies in CTFs, they can be extended.
-Users can write their own CTFs to customize which dependencies they want installed.
+They are not `dependencies` because by determining dependencies in skills, they can be extended.
+Users can write their own skills to customize which dependencies they want installed.
 Customizing dependencies, however, should be considered an antipattern because they use versions of a dependency that may not be supported by a skill.

 ```jsonc
 // package.json